Bravvion Roy

-Bravvion Roy (born October 18, 1996) is an American football defensive tackle for the Carolina Panthers of the National Football League (NFL).
-He played college football at Baylor, and was drafted by the Panthers in the sixth round of the 2020 NFL Draft.
+Bravvion Roy (born October 18, 1996) is an American professional football nose tackle.
+He played college football for the Baylor Bears, and was selected by the Carolina Panthers in the sixth round of the 2020 NFL draft.

 College career

-As a senior, Roy made 61 tackles including 13 tackles-for-loss, 5.5 sacks, one forced fumble, seven QB hurries, and one blocked kick.
-He was named to the first-team All-Big 12.
+As a senior at Baylor, Roy made 61 tackles including 13 tackles-for-loss, 5.5 sacks, one forced fumble, seven quarterback hurries, and one blocked kick.
+He was named to the first-team All-Big 12 Conference.
 Against Kansas State, Roy tallied a career-high 3.5 tackles-for-loss and a half sack.
 In his career, he compiled 133 career tackles, 7.5 sacks, and 19 tackles for loss.

 Professional career

+Carolina Panthers

-Roy was selected by the Carolina Panthers with the 184th overall pick in the sixth round of the 2020 NFL Draft.
+Roy was selected by the Carolina Panthers with the 184th overall pick in the sixth round of the 2020 NFL draft.
 Roy was reunited with Carolina Panthers' head coach Matt Rhule, who was also his head coach at Baylor.

 In Week 12 against the Minnesota Vikings, Roy recorded his first career sack on Kirk Cousins during the 28–27 loss.

 On September 20, 2022, Roy was placed on injured reserve after suffering a hamstring injury in Week 2.
 He was activated on October 22.

 On November 20, 2022, Roy recorded his first career interception against Lamar Jackson and the Baltimore Ravens.

+On July 31, 2023, Roy was waived by the Panthers.

+Chicago Bears

+On August 1, 2023, the Chicago Bears claimed Roy off waivers.
+He was waived on August 29, 2023.

+Baltimore Ravens

+On August 31, 2023, the Ravens signed Roy to their practice squad.
+He signed a reserve/future contract on January 29, 2024.
+However, on May 22, Roy was released by Baltimore.